rust-lang/rfcs/text/3714-macro-fragment-fields.md

 provide a subfield of `.return_type` that contains only the type as written and not any synthesized `()`.

+Should we develop a lighter-weight process for approving further macro fragments or fragment fields?
+Should we delegate it to another team, such as wg-macros?

 # Future possibilities
 [future-possibilities]: #future-possibilities